Drone flights

-GoDrone has been developed for drone drivers, an app and website that allows drone drivers to see where they are and are not allowed to fly based on a drone map of the Netherlands.
+GoDrone has been developed for drone pilots.
+It is an app and website that allows drone pilots to see where they are and are not allowed to fly using a drone map of the Netherlands.

 EUROPEAN REGULATIONS FOR FLYING WITH DRONES